 Student Support Counselors: LRCC‘s student support counselors are responsible for helping all of our students achieve success.
 We recognize that there are many challenges to academic success including work, family responsibilities and finances.
 Our counselors can help navigate the enrollment process, can facilitate a conversation with a professor or a local agency or make a referral if appropriate.
 Have a question or concern?
-Our student support counselors can help!
+Our student support counselor can help!

 Behavioral Intervention Team (BIT): LRCC has a team of staff that investigates and responds to matters of concern related to students and staff.
 The BIT provides assistance to students in distress, in need of support or demonstrating behaviors which interfere with the normal progress of activities in or out of the classroom.

 Referring a student to the BIT can be done by anyone anonymously and the information received is confidential.
 The BIT investigates every referral and develops a plan to ensure the safety and success of all of the members our community.
 Submissions can be made by calling 603-366-5215 or emailing any member of the BIT.

 - Melissa Plyler, Counselor - Phone: 366-5218, Email: email@example.com

 Alcohol and Substance Abuse: Young adults (18-25 yrs. old) in New Hampshire have some of the highest rates of alcohol and substance abuse in the country.
 Club drugs, including the Molly drug continue to lead to deaths in the state.
 Experimenting with drugs can lead to dependency causing significant harm to individuals, families and communities.

 As per the Student Code of Conduct, the following conduct is prohibited: